halildurmus/win32/README.md

 Windows developer.
 Other Dart packages may build on these primitives to provide a friendly API for Dart and Flutter developers.
-A good example of that is [win32_registry](https://pub.dev/packages/win32_registry), which offers a set of APIs for accessing the Windows registry that don't require knowledge of FFI.
+A good example of that is [win32_registry](https://pub.dev/packages/win32_registry), which offers a set of APIs for accessing the Windows Registry that don't require knowledge of FFI.

 ## Getting started